sc22mc/HONOR/README.md

 - `utils/`:
 ### 2. Evaluate
 We use run_eval.py for evaluation.
+param:
 `--data`: Name of a subset from the [Magic-RICH dataset](https://example.com/dataset-download)
 `--model`: Path to the model
 `--work-dir (str, default to '.')`: Directory to save evaluation results
-`--mode (str, default: 'all', choices: ['all', 'infer'])`:  If set to "all", both inference and evaluation will be performed;  if set to "infer", only inference will be executed
+`--mode (str, default: 'all', choices: ['all', 'infer'])`: If set to "all", the script performs both inference and evaluation; if set to "infer", it performs inference only.

 ## Performance Evaluation